Become eligible just by applying!

 Grants will be awarded to students on a competitive basis until funds have been exhausted.
 Students already holding a Bachelor’s Degree (i.e. students seeking a second Bachelor’s Degree) are not eligible.
 Students admitted conditionally pending receipt of final transcripts due to in-progress courses at their community college will be considered for the scholarship provided final transcripts arrive by the start of the term and they still meet the eligibility criteria.
 Awards will be disbursed through the Office of Financial Assistance and credited toward educational costs on the student’s account — half in the fall semester and the other half in the spring semester.

-Merit awards are also available for international students.
+Merit awards are also available for undergraduate, campus international students.
 They are awarded upon admission and can be renewed for up to four years as long as the student maintains a 3.0 cumulative GPA.
-They can also be awarded to IEP students for use when they begin their undergraduate program.
 Exchange students are not eligible.